 And when it comes to AP Automation out for “do-it-all” solutions, be wary and note if they are invoice management or payments first.
 If they are payments first, they might try to lock your entire organization into an invoice approval software and force you to use their methods of payment.
 You can read more about the three different types of accounts payable vendors in this blog post: What You Need to Know About AP Automation Vendors.

-There are massive benefits afforded to those companies who use AP Automation, but in order to realize them you need total transparency and seamless integration between disparate applications.
+There are massive benefits afforded to those companies who use AP Automation technology that is payment agnostic, but in order to realize them you need total transparency and seamless integration between disparate applications.

 Technological advances now allow AP departments to become strategic partners in the businesses they used to support solely in the ‘back office’ function.